AmaranthosIO/amaranthosio.github.io/content/pages/tools.md

   • Given what I have, what is the minimum cost to get what I want?
   • Given what I have, what is the set of ways to get what I want?

 We have a formalism for expressing recipes—methods for transforming one set of resources into another—and for deriving new recipes from old.
-Thes fill a role and are replaceable.
+These fill a role or ingrdient in the recipe and are often replaceable.

   * [Event Store](https://eventstore.com/)
     An Event Store acts as the [System of Record](/library/sor)